maciejczyzewski/bottomline/README.md

   - [__::compact](src/__/arrays/compact.php)

+  Returns a copy of the array with falsy values removed.

   ```php
   __::compact([0, 1, false, 2, '', 3]);
   // → [1, 2, 3]
   ```

   - [__::flatten](src/__/arrays/flatten.php)

+  Flattens a multidimensional array.
+If you pass shallow, the array will only be flattened a single level.

   ```php
   __::flatten([1, 2, [3, [4]]]);